dij0s/PETAL/thesis/bachelor_thesis.typ

 #highlight("TODO: mettre au format UML??")
 #highlight("TODO: mettre les sous-objets, router, ...?")
+#highlight("TODO: PARLER OLLAMA MGL")
 #highlight("TODO: citer pydantic, runtime, tralala???")

-The different agents leverage Reasoning Language Models (RLMs), a type of LLM designed to tackle problems by breaking them into logical steps, mimicking human reasoning.
+The different agents leverage #acrpl("RLM"), a type of LLM designed to tackle problems by breaking them into logical steps, mimicking human reasoning.
 Compared to standard language models, they are particularly valuable for tasks that require logical deduction and planning but come with notable drawbacks as they are typically more computationally intensive, leading to higher operational costs and increasing latency in response times.
-#highlight("TODO: citer correctement acronyme")

 By constraining the conversational state and narrowing the scope of each agent, it is possible to reduce the computational load and latency by simply swapping out these large reasoning models by smaller, better-suited models.
 Doing so, it becomes possible to select reasoning models that are better suited to specific tasks while reducing the computational costs.